alanorth/go-away/README.md

 External templates for your site can be loaded specifying a full path to the `.gohtml` file.
 See [embed/templates/](embed/templates/) for examples to follow.

+You can alter the language and strings in the templates directly from the [config.yml](#config) file if specified.

 ### Extended rule actions

 In addition to the common PASS / CHALLENGE / DENY rules, go-away offers more actions that can be extended via code.